 But a new photo exhibition in Denver is challenging viewers to look beyond stoners to the different dimensions of marijuana.
 "Mixed Bag: Marijuana in the Highlands" runs through June 27 at the Colorado Photographic Arts Center.

-“The exhibition contrasts California with Colorado, and I think it really brings in the scope of Colorado’s marijuana industry,” curator Rupert Jenkins said.
+(Courtesy Colorado Photographic Arts Center and the artist)“The exhibition contrasts California with Colorado, and I think it really brings in the scope of Colorado’s marijuana industry,” curator Rupert Jenkins said.

 Denver-based Rasmussen uses artificial lighting to communicate a sterile and controlled setting in Colorado.